 The crown braid is charming for little girls and can be achieved on different hair types.
 It is a way to have some fun with the hair and draw attention to their face.
 The look is created by sectioning the hair, plaiting it, and then wrapping it around the head to form a ‘crown.’
 These braids can be as simple or detailed as you want, and you can make them neat or opt for a more relaxed approach, depending on your preference.
 This is an ideal hairstyle for more formal occasions or every day.
 You can also add flowers or little butterfly clips to give it a fun and girly finish.

 12. Curtain Bangs

 Bangs are a wonderful, youthful addition to any hairstyle.
-By far, one of the easiest styles to wear are curtain bangs.
-These stylish bangs get their name because they fall on either side of the face, framing it like curtains would on a window.
-They are great for drawing attention to the features and can be worn in various ways, including thick and full or wispy.
+By far, one of the easiest styles to wear is curtain bangs.
+These stylish bangs get their name because they fall on either side of the face, framing it like curtains on a window.
+They are great for drawing attention to the features and can be worn in various ways, including thick, full, or wispy.
 Curtain bangs also work on hair of all textures and can be long or short.
-The versatility of these bangs makes them incredibly appealing for women of all ages.
 Plus, this is the perfect way to let your daughter change her appearance without being dramatic about it.

 13. Floral Updo for Short Hair

 Short hair can also be worked into an updo, although you are more restricted with the looks you can achieve.
 The more straightforward approach is often the best, and opting for a look that feels unstyled and slightly messy can be forgiving with shorter hair, which can be harder to keep in place.
 Style the hair into a low bun and add floral details and a headband.
 Or use pearl details for a feminine and romantic finish.
 This is a perfect look for special occasions like a birthday or attending a wedding and will make your little one feel like a princess.